astropy/nbcollection/README.md

 ## License

-`nbstatic` is free software made available under the MIT License.
+`nbcollection` is free software made available under the MIT License.
 For details see the LICENSE file.

 --------